IBM/cp4ba-client-onboarding-scenario/21.0.2/Step 7 - Business Automation Insights.md

 2. Replace the index names in the downloaded files:

    In the `process-data.json` and `case-data.json` files, the index name parameter must match the index names of your environment.
-The index names are dependent on the date of the install.
-For example, one of the index names in the provided data files is `icp4ba-bai-process-summaries-completed-idx-ibm-bai-2021.11.11-000001`.
-The date `2021.11.11-000001` must be replaced by the date in your environment's index.
+The index names contains a suffix that is dependent on the date of the install.

+   For example, one of the index names in the provided data files is `icp4ba-bai-process-summaries-completed-idx-ibm-bai-$TIMESTAMP$`.
+The string `$TIMESTAMP$` must be replaced by the suffix in your environment's index.

    You can get the index names for your environment using the following command (Replace `{esadmin}` with the elasticsearch admin user ID, replace `{espassword}` with the elastichsearch admin user password & replace `{eshost}` with the elasticsearch URL):

    ```
    curl -k -XGET -u {esadmin}:{espassword} '{eshost}/_aliases'
    ```

+   In the JSON output, you will see the suffix for the index names.
+For example, if the index name is in your environment is `icp4ba-bai-process-summaries-completed-idx-ibm-bai-2022.05.24-000001`, then the suffix is `2022.05.24-000001`.
+In the downloaded files (`process-data.json` and `case-data.json`), replace the string `$TIMESTAMP$` by the suffix of your environment.

 3. From the folder where you've downloaded the files and replaced the index names, run the following script to import the data (replace `{esadmin}` with the elasticsearch admin user ID, replace `{espassword}` with the elastichsearch admin user password & replace `{eshost}` with the elasticsearch URL):